-- Average Order Value/ Average Order Size (AOV/AOS) – The average order value can be used to help measure the average revenue per order.
-It is also an essential metric for comparing your CPA marketing to your other marketing methods.
+- Average Order Value/ Average Order Size (AOV/AOS) – The average order value can help measure the average revenue per order.
+It is also essential to compare your CPA marketing to your other marketing methods.

 - Return on Investment (ROI)/ Return on Ad Spend (ROAS) – These calculations assess your CPA marketing campaign’s overall effectiveness.
 They compare how much you spend to how much revenue you generate from that spend.

 - Reversal Rate – Also known as a chargeback rate, this is your gross sales vs. net sales number.
-If there’s a high reversed sales rate, it could indicate that your brand or service is not being represented correctly to your target audience.
+A high reversed sales rate could indicate that your brand or service is not being represented correctly to your target audience.

 - Incremental Sales – In terms of CPA marketing, cumulative sales are conversions (orders, installs, subscriptions, etc.) that would not have been achieved if the specific marketing or promotional activity had not occurred.

 9.2 Diagnosing Underperforming KPIs

 A significant step in your success with CPA marketing and performance marketing, in general, is to identify underperforming KPIs and campaigns and improve them or close them so you can focus on the ones that bring value.